typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 However, as Ted's ideas were based on mathematical notation and mathematical symbolism, they were difficult to understand and not very accessible to most people, so two System R members addressed this issue by creating a simple query language -- [SEQL](https://dl.acm.org/doi/10.1145/800296.811515).
 As this new language was based exclusively on English words, this became the breakthrough that made it so much easier for people to understand the simplicity of Ted's ideas.

 By the late 1970s, relational databases had grown in popularity, and the world came to accept just how superior SQL and the relational model were to its predecessors.
-The story since then is well known -- relational databases have become the standard for building software as the world ushered into the digital revolution.
+The story since then is well known -- relational databases have become the standard for building software as the world was ushered into the digital revolution.

 ### The Essence of SQL and Graql
 In understanding Graql, it's useful to look at the underlying ideas that created SQL, as they are conceptually closely related.
 The essence of both Graql and SQL can be summarised as such: